CEX.IO is a solid cryptocurrency platform. But watch out for high fees when buying and selling bitcoin.

 CEX.IO might be on your list of candidates — it’s a London-based exchange founded in 2013 that lets you buy, sell and trade cryptocurrencies.
 In a sea of competitors, CEX.IO’s claim to fame is that it allows withdrawals to credit cards.

-The question, of course, is whether CEX.IO is a good choice for money transfers.
+The question, of course, is whether CEX.IO is a good choice for buying or selling cryptocurrency.
 Let’s find out.

 How are CEX.IO’s exchange rates?